LLM-based NLG Evaluation: Current Status and Challenges

 Additionally, existing research mainly focuses on more traditional NLG tasks such as translation, summarization, and dialogue.
 However, there are many new scenarios in reality with different requirements and evaluation criteria.
+For example, using LLMs to automatically evaluate scientific reviews could be valuable in identifying and flagging content that is unfaithful or unclear, alerting reviewers to potential issues.
 Research on low-resource languages and new task scenarios will provide a more comprehensive understanding of LLMs' evaluation capabilities.

 \textbf{Diverse forms of human-LLM collaborative NLG evaluation.} According to the literature reviewed above, there is little research on collaborative evaluation between humans and LLMs.
 Neither humans nor LLMs are perfect, and each has its strengths.
 Since the ultimate goal of NLG research is to evaluate text quality more accurately and efficiently, we believe that collaboration between humans and LLMs can achieve better results than pure human evaluation or automatic evaluation.
 In the collaboration between humans and LLMs, technologies in the field of human-computer interaction may bring new implementation methods to the collaboration.
 In addition, what roles humans and LLMs should play in the evaluation and how they can better complement each other are still worth researching.